Stadin-helpperit/hkihelperbot-server/new_readme.md

   <p align="center">
-    Helsinki Helper is a chatbot in the Telegram messaging app that utilizes open data from the [MyHelsinki Open API](http://open-api.myhelsinki.fi/).
+    Helsinki Helper is a chatbot in the Telegram messaging app that utilizes open data from the
+    <a href="http://open-api.myhelsinki.fi/">MyHelsinki Open API</a>.
 The bot responds to different commands and requests.
     <br />
     <a href="https://github.com/Stadin-helpperit/hkihelperbot-server"><strong>Explore the docs »</strong></a>
     <br />